Everest Luxury Kongde Trek Difficulty

 ∙ Trekking Poles: Trekking poles intersperse your arms and shoulders into the trekking movement, allowing you to use better muscles to force yourself uphill and control your downhill.
 The result is an expansion in rate without an accumulation in leg soreness.

 ∙ First Aid Kids: First aid kits are a must-have for every trekker.
 They help you with necessary treatment during the trial.
-Thus to minimize the risk of infection or injury severity, we must take it with ourselves.
+Thus to minimize the risk of infection or injury severity, we must take it with us.
 A well-stocked kit contains items that treat burns, injuries, scrapes, and cuts.

 ∙ Sleeping Bags: Though we will be staying in hotels and there will be services, still take no risk and carry a sleeping bag with you.
 If you want the best night's sleep on the trail, it is recommended to take your sleeping bags with you.